Sole Proprietorship

 Myth: They are only for small businesses

 While many sole enterprises are small businesses, this structure can suit businesses of various sizes and industries.
-Some large and successful companies started as sole proprietorships before transitioning to other business structures.
+Some large and successful companies started as sole proprietorship before transitioning to other business structures.

 Myth: They cannot hire employees